 I’m Dr. John Leddo, Chief Executive Officer and founder of Education Online.
 I am an educational psychologist with a PhD from Yale University and have nearly 30 years of professional experience.
-I have nearly a decade of experience in the tutoring business (I am also co-owner of MyEdMaster, a tutoring company) and have personally tutored over 1000 students face-to-face.
+I have nearly a decade of experience in the tutoring business (I am the owner of MyEdMaster, a tutoring company) and have personally tutored over 1000 students face-to-face.
 I’ve learned how they learn, what mistakes they make, and how best to teach them.
 I’ve helped them raise their academic performance and excel on SAT, ACT, GRE, SSAT, and other standardized tests.
 Students who study with me typically boost their SAT scores by hundreds of points.
 I’ve consulted with them on college plans and applications and helped them get into top colleges like those in the Ivy League, Stanford, MIT, Duke, University of Chicago, Carnegie Mellon, guaranteed medical programs, and top state colleges such as UC Berkeley and the University of Virginia.

 I have developed and published curriculum that has been used in thousands of classrooms across the country.
 I have consulted with school districts, helping them develop curriculum and assessment frameworks.
 My greatest success story is helping Point Pleasant Schools in New Jersey go from bottom performing to becoming one of the top performers in the state of New Jersey.
 I have developed programs for schools that led to very large increases in student performance.
 I have more than 40 conference presentations and publications in scientific journals, some of which I list below.
 My number one specialty is creating artificial intelligence-based software that tutors students as effectively as human tutors do.
 In fact, I have been developing such software for 25 years and 100% of my field trials have produced large educational gains in students.